Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   Clips image batches based on the sharpest frame within a specified trailing window
 *   Optionally skips frames with significant text-like features or mostly black/white content during sharpness analysis
 *   Outputs the clipped image batch and the index of the sharpest frame identified

+### Select Sharpest Frames 🔍 🅑🅔🅣🅐
+*   Analyzes frames at regular intervals (every Nth frame) and selects the sharpest frame from a configurable window around each interval point
+*   Uses variance of Laplacian method for sharpness detection
+*   Outputs both selected frames and rejected frames for comparison and analysis
+*   Configurable interval and window size for flexible frame selection strategies

+### WAN Resolution Calculator 📏 🅑🅔🅣🅐
+*   Calculates optimal width and height for WAN (Wavelet Attention Network) models
+*   Considers target megapixels and aspect ratio constraints
+*   Ensures dimensions are multiples of 64 for model compatibility
+*   Supports automatic aspect ratio detection from source images or manual configuration
+*   Outputs calculated dimensions and frame count for workflow integration

 ### Load Text from Index 📼 🅑🅔🅣🅐
 *   Loads text files from a directory based on file index